SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 title: Spartacus Roadmap
 ---

-*Last updated June 18, 2020 by Bill Marcotte, Senior Product Manager, Spartacus*
+*Last updated July 20, 2020 by Bill Marcotte, Senior Product Manager, Spartacus*

-This document describes what what is planned for Spartacus for Q2 2020 and later.
+This document describes what what is planned for Spartacus for Q3 2020 and later.
 - For an overview of what was included in a specific release, see [Release Information]({{ site.baseurl }}{% link _pages/home/release-information.md %}).
 - For information about features published in pre-release libraries, see [Pre-Release Information]({{ site.baseurl }}{% link _pages/home/pre-release-information.md %}).
+- For information on the future of SAP Commerce Cloud, see the [Roadmap](https://cxwiki.sap.com/pages/viewpage.action?spaceKey=general&title=Roadmap).

 Contents:
 - [Disclaimer - Forward-Looking Statements](#disclaimer---forward-looking-statements)